EFF Security Vulnerability Disclosure Program

-Bugs not listed will be accepted at our discretion.
+Bugs not listed will be accepted at our discretion. action.eff.org is operated by Salsa Labs, a third-party vendor.
+While we are happy to receive vulnerability reports for this site and pass them along, ultimately Salsa Labs is responsible for resolving the vulnerabilities.
 Vulnerabilities in server software such as Apache or Drupal, are in scope, if the vulnerability has already been publicly reported, and a patch or software update for the vulnerability has been available from the software's maintainers for at least 5 days.
 In order to qualify, the vulnerability must exist in software or a service that is actively running on EFF's servers at the time the vulnerability is disclosed.
 (In other words, you won't get a reward just for telling us about the latest CVE, unless we've neglected to patch it/update our software 5 days after a fix has been released.)
 Security vulnerabilities created by the specific configuration of software on EFF servers are also in scope under this program.
 Vulnerabilities that require physical access to server hardware are ineligble for submission.

 Please adhere to the following guidelines in order to be eligible for rewards under this disclosure program:

 - Do not permanently modify or delete EFF-hosted data.